-The fundamentals test measures your abilities in the following areas; students entering the School of Music are expected to show a high skill level in these areas before enrolling in the music theory core curriculum.
+The computer-based fundamentals test measures your abilities in the following areas; students entering the School of Music are expected to show a high skill level in these areas before enrolling in the music theory core curriculum.
 Students wishing to develop or improve their knowledge of fundamentals may work with Chapters 1–7 of the textbook used in the theory core, The Musician’s Guide to Theory and Analysis; see Required materials for purchase information.

 - Note names: know your ABCDEFG’s.

 - Clefs: name notes in the treble and bass clefs, and place notes in the treble and bass clefs when given a note name.

 - Accidentals: write and identify flat, sharp, natural, double flat, and double sharp accidentals.

 - Notated rhythm: write and recognize note and rest values, from dotted whole note to sixteenth note.

 - Pulse tapping: hear the beat and tap along with it.

 - Rhythm comparison: discern whether two heard rhythm patterns are the same or different.

 - Rhythm elements: hear a short rhythm (equal to one beat) and identify the notation for that rhythm.

 - Meter identification: understand beat grouping (duple/triple/quadruple) and beat division (simple/compound).